pkrumins/lulzbot/README.md

 * Figure out why bot eventually "times out" when left alone and fix.
 * Allow more nuanced control of github watchings
 * Spruce up lulzbot's output, make more amusing
+* Cut off commit listings at some arbitrary number to avoid floods